paritytech/substrate/.maintain/chaostest/README.md

 Arguments
-  dev,  a single fullnode in --dev mode alicebob, a two nodes private chain with Alice as bootnode and Bob as validator [chainName], a customized chain deployed with -v numbers of validators and -n numbers of fullnodes
+  dev,  a single fullnode in --dev mode local, a two nodes private chain with Alice as bootnode and Bob as validator [chainName], a customized chain deployed with -c as a customized chainspec. (currently using pre-configured chainspecs to test on)

 Flags
-  --image, -i, the image tag of the certain substrate version you want to deploy --port, -p, the port to expose when image is deployed in a pod --namespace, the desired namespace to deploy on --validator, -v, the number of substrate validators to deploy --node, -n, the number of full nodes, if not set but exists, default to 1
+  --image, -i, the image tag of the certain substrate version you want to deploy --port, -p, the port to expose when image is deployed in a pod --namespace, the desired namespace to deploy on --chainspec, -c, the desired chainspec to pass as argument on bootstrapping a private network

 DESCRIPTION
   ...